-A mother will be eligible for SPL if she meets the following criteria: The father of a child, or the partner of a child's mother will be eligible for SPL if they meet the following criteria: Has 26 weeks continuous employment by the end of the 15th week before the expected week of childbirth and remains in continuous employment with that employer until the week before any period of shared parental leave that she takes; Has 26 weeks' continuous employment by the end of the 15th week before the expected week of childbirth and remains in continuous employment with that employer until the week before any period of shared parental leave that he or she takes; Has the main responsibility for the care of the child at the date of the birth (apart from the responsibility of her partner or the child's father); Has the main responsibility for the care of the child at the date of the birth (apart from the responsibility of the mother);
+ELIGIBILITY A mother will be eligible for SPL if she meets the following criteria: The father of a child, or the partner of a child's mother will be eligible for SPL if they meet the following criteria: Has 26 weeks continuous employment by the end of the 15th week before the expected week of childbirth and remains in continuous employment with that employer until the week before any period of shared parental leave that she takes; Has 26 weeks' continuous employment by the end of the 15th week before the expected week of childbirth and remains in continuous employment with that employer until the week before any period of shared parental leave that he or she takes; Has the main responsibility for the care of the child at the date of the birth (apart from the responsibility of her partner or the child's father); Has the main responsibility for the care of the child at the date of the birth (apart from the responsibility of the mother); Is entitled to statutory maternity leave; Has curtailed her statutory maternity leave by giving the relevant notice, or returned to work before the end of the maternity leave period; and Has complied with the relevant notice and evidence requirements.
+Has complied with the relevant notice and evidence requirements.
+EMPLOYMENT & EARNINGS TEST In addition, the mother's partner must: In addition, the child's mother must:

-Is entitled to statutory maternity leave; Has curtailed her statutory maternity leave by giving the relevant notice, or returned to work before the end of the maternity leave period; and Has complied with the relevant notice and Has complied with the relevant notice evidence requirements. and evidence requirements.
-EMPLOYMENT & EARNINGS TEST In addition, the mother's partner must: In addition, the child's mother must: Have been employed or self-employed Have been employed or self-employed during at least 26 of the 66 weeks before during at least 26 of the 66 weeks before the expected week of childbirth; the expected week of childbirth; Have weekly earnings of at least £120 for Have average weekly earnings of at least any 13 of those 66 weeks: and £120 for any 13 of those 66 weeks; Have the main responsibility for the child Have the main responsibility for the child at the date of the birth (apart from the at the date of the birth (apart from the responsibility of the mother). responsibility of the employee).
+Have been employed or self-employed Have been employed or self-employed during at least 26 of the 66 weeks before during at least 26 of the 66 weeks before the expected week of childbirth; the expected week of childbirth; Have weekly earnings of at least the minimum defined by gov.uk for any 13 of those 66 weeks: and Have average weekly earnings of at least the minimum defined by gov.uk for any 13 of those 66 weeks; Have the main responsibility for the child Have the main responsibility for the child at the date of the birth (apart from the at the date of the birth (apart from the responsibility of the mother). responsibility of the employee).
 Be entitled to Statutory Maternity Leave, Statutory Maternity Pay or Maternity Allowance in respect of the child; and Have curtailed her Statutory Maternity Leave, or if she is not entitled to Statutory Maternity Leave, curtailed her Statutory Maternity Pay or Maternity Allowance.

-An employee does not have to be the father of a child to be eligible to take SPL alongside the child's mother, if he or she has, or expects to have, the main responsibility for the care of the child alongside the mother and is not an immediate family member
+\An employee does not have to be the father of a child to be eligible to take SPL alongside the child's mother, if he or she has, or expects to have, the main responsibility for the care of the child alongside the mother and is not an immediate family member